-Most tenancy agreements are assured shorthold tenancy (AST) contracts and must stick to the regulations in the Landlord and Tenant Act 1985.
+Most tenancy agreements are assured shorthold tenancy (AST) contracts.
+They must stick to the regulations in the Landlord and Tenant Act 1985.

-You do not have to have a written landlord tenant agreement but it’s best to have one.
+You do not have to have a written landlord tenant agreement but it’s best to.

-Tenancy agreements may be different depending on whether you’re renting from the council, a housing association or a private landlord.
+Tenancy agreements may be different depending on if you're renting from:

-You can apply for council (or social) housing if your income is low and you’ve lived in an area for a number of years, or have a family or job there.
+You can apply for council or social housing if your income is low and you’ve lived in an area for many years.
+Or have a family or job there.

-There’s currently a shortage of council housing, so if your application is accepted you’ll be put on a waiting list.
+There’s currently a shortage of council housing.
+So if they accept your application they'll put you on a waiting list.

-Councils prioritise applications based on who needs a home the most urgently.
+Councils prioritise people based on who needs a home most urgently.

-If you’re given a council home, you’re likely to be given a secure tenancy.
+If you’re given a council home, you’re likely to get a secure tenancy.

-As a secure tenant, you can normally live in the property for the rest of your life, as long as you don’t break the conditions of the tenancy.
+As a secure tenant, you can normally live in the property for the rest of your life.
+As long as you follow the conditions of the tenancy.